ImmortalScientist/Tesladuino/README.md

 # Tesladuino
 Code for a custom Singing Tesla Coil Interrupter based on the Arduino platform (software).
+Included here are the Interrupter Firmware packages from OneTesla LLC which I intend to base sections of in this project.

 ## Desired Feature List - *italics are future features*
 * Battery powered from internal rechargeable battery